 What is the Difference Between Activated Carbon Filter and Photocatalyst Filter?

 Nowadays, air purifiers mainly use hepa filters, activated carbon filters, and photocatalyst filters to achieve purification.
 And know more the characteristics and funcations of these filters can help you choose the air purifier that is suitable for your market.
-Activated carbon filters and photocatalyst filters are two different types of filters used in air purifiers to remove pollutants from the air.
-Here are the main differences between these filters:

 • Made from activated carbon, which is a highly porous material that absorbs pollutants and odors